 Once the syrup has reached a full rolling boil, turn down heat and carefully ladle into the jars of plums...

 Before the jar is completely full of syrup, run a butter knife down the side, in between the fruit and the jar...this helps tamp the fruit down which will eliminate air pockets and allow more syrup in the jar.
 If there is too much settling of the fruit after the bottle has been sealed, there will not be enough syrup, creating too much headspace at the top of the jar, which could cause your fruit to spoil.

 Continue to ladle in hot syrup until there is about a 1/2 headspace at the top of the jar (* headspace is the empty space between the contents and the top of the jar)...wipe the rim of the jar with a clean cloth to clean off any possible drops of syrup and seal with lids finger tight.

 Continue this process until all jars are filled and sealed.
-Process in a hot water bath for about 15 minutes. * Directions on how to use the hot water bath method of canning
+Process in a hot water bath for 20 minutes for pints, 25 minutes for quarts. * Directions on how to use the hot water bath method of canning

 Store bottles of plums in a cool dark place.
 Enjoy a small dish of plums with your breakfast, with a biscuit and wedge of cheese for a quick lunch, with yogurt or simply by themselves as a nice light dessert!

 2 small baskets of Italian prune plums (approx. 4 quarts)

 6 cups of water